Leaves of Grass: Critical response and controversy

-1882
+Censorship in the United States

-On March 1, 1882, Boston district attorney Oliver Stevens wrote to Whitman's publisher, James R. Osgood, that Leaves of Grass constituted "obscene literature."
+On March 1, 1882, Boston district attorney Oliver Stevens wrote to Whitman's publisher, James R. Osgood, that Leaves of Grass constituted "obscene literature".
 Urged by the New England Society for the Suppression of Vice, his letter said: We are of the opinion that this book is such a book as brings it within the provisions of the Public Statutes respecting obscene literature and suggest the propriety of withdrawing the same from circulation and suppressing the editions thereof.Stevens demanded the removal of the poems "A Woman Waits for Me" and "To a Common Prostitute", as well as changes to "Song of Myself", "From Pent-Up Aching Rivers", "I Sing the Body Electric", "Spontaneous Me", "Native Moments", "The Dalliance of the Eagles", "By Blue Ontario's Shore", "Unfolded Out of the Folds", "The Sleepers", and "Faces".

 Whitman rejected the censorship, writing to Osgood, "The list whole & several is rejected by me, & will not be thought of under any circumstances."
-Osgood refused to republish the book and returned the plates to Whitman when suggested changes and deletions were ignored.
-The poet found a new publisher, Rees Welsh & Company, which released a new edition of the book in 1882.
+Osgood refused to republish the book and returned the plates to Whitman when his suggested changes and deletions were ignored.
+The poet found a different publisher, Rees Welsh & Company, that released a new edition of the book in 1882.
 Whitman believed the controversy would increase sales, which proved true.
 Its banning in Boston, for example, became a major scandal and it generated much publicity for Whitman and his work.
 Though it was also banned by retailers like Wanamaker's in Philadelphia, this version went through five editions of 1,000 copies each.
 Its first printing, released on July 18, sold out in a day.